spatie/typescript-transformer/docs/under-the-hood.md

 A good example of a type processor is the `ReplaceDefaultsTypeProcessor`.
 This one will replace some default types you can define in the configuration with a TypeScript representation.
 For example transforming `DateTime` or `Carbon` types to `string`.

 DTO's often have properties that contain other DTO's, or even other custom types.
 This is why we'll also keep track of the missing symbols when transforming a DTO.
 Let's say your DTO has a property that contains another DTO.
 At the moment of transformation, the package will not know how that other DTO should be transformed.
-We'll temporarily use a missing symbol that can be replaced by a reference to the correcty DTO type later.
+We'll temporarily use a missing symbol that can be replaced by a reference to the correct DTO type later.

 ## Step 3: Replacing missing symbols